ntkme/ntkme.github.io/_posts/2021-10-12-pro-display-xdr-on-windows-pc.md

 ## Add-in Card

-Given that verified cables and adapters are incresingly difficult to source, an alternative is to get a Thunderbolt or USB 4 add-in card that converts DisplayPort to Thunderbolt or USB.
+Given that verified cables and adapters are incresingly difficult to source, an alternative is to get a Thunderbolt 3, or USB 4, or newer add-in card that can convert DisplayPort to Thunderbolt 3.

 Be careful that add-in cards have very limited montherboards compatibility.
 For ASM4242 based USB 4 add-in cards, including the built-in ones on certain motherborads like ProArt X870E-Creator WiFi, make sure to update the add-in card firmware to the latest.